tamari92/kf2-tournament/streamers.md

 1. Video cameras of any type
 2. Subscriber / alert feeds
 3. Any notifications and/or alerts (subscriber notifications, raids, donations, etc)
-4. Any overlays / visual elements that are not designed to be a border of some sort
+4. Any overlays / visual elements that are not directly related to the tournament and it's theme(s)
 5. STEAM overlay notifications and sounds
 ```
 Furthermore, please set your streaming scene such that the game view takes up **the entire scene**.